MadeoIT/attendMe/README.md

 [![Coverage Status](https://coveralls.io/repos/github/MadeoIT/NotAnotherTodo_ReactNodeJs/badge.svg?branch=master)](https://coveralls.io/github/MadeoIT/NotAnotherTodo_ReactNodeJs?branch=master)

 # NOT ANOTHER TODO
 This project is not intended as a production ready application.
-It is just a demostration of my coding ability, this is my coding style and how I work =D.
+It is just a demonstration of my coding ability =D.

 This is not a normal todo, but is a wrapper around it and it includes the following features:
 * Multitenancy shared database architecture with JWT data separation for each query.
 * Local authentication, google authentication.
-* Account email confirmation and passoword rest email.
+* Account email confirmation and password rest.
 * Rate limiter.
 * JWT token, refresh token and csrf token.